The Red Rattler Theatre Inc is on the Gadigal peoples land of the Eora Nation. We offer respect to all the Gadigal people past and present.

 The Red Rattler was established in 2009 as a creative playground for performers, musicians, artists, designers, multi-media makers, experimentalists, film-makers, theorists, activists, collective organisers, and local punters.
-It is fitted with a full PA, stage, LED lighting rig, projector and screen, licensed bar, a roof-top garden, and two non-residential artist studios currently supporting four practicing artists.
+It is fitted with a full PA, stage, LED lighting rig, projector and screen, licensed bar, roof-top garden, a subsidised arts office and artist in residendency studio.

 Since 2013, The Red Rattler Theatre Inc has acquired 60% ownership of the building it currently occupies, and aims to purchase the remaining 40% in the coming years, making this space a truly independent and community owned venue.
 It runs on a rotating directorship and a small army of volunteers who staff, manage and run the venue.
 The success and longevity of the space depends on the involvement and support of volunteers.